ponoor/python-step-series/CONTRIBUTING.rst

 Code Contributions
 ==================

-``python-step-series`` strives to maintain a balance between reliability, ease-of-use and efficiency--typically in that order.
-If you are not confident in your ability to implement a feature that follows this philosophy, please instead open an issue and describe your proposed feature in as much detail as possible.
+``python-step-series`` is open to any and all contributions.
+This is an open-source project, and as such, any ideas for bugfixes, features and changes should be proposed no matter how consequential to the library it may be.
+We try to strive for a balance between reliability, ease-of-use and efficiency.
+If you are not confident in your ability to implement your idea please instead open an issue and describe it in as much detail as possible.

-Any pull-request is welcome and will be reviewed; however, it may be rejected for any reason.
-A full explanation as to why your PR may be rejected will always be provided.

 Submit an issue
 ---------------